sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/clickhouse.rst

 ClickHouse Connection
 =======

-Sparkflows provides the capability to create ClickHouse connection and use the connection for reading from and writing to MySQL tables.
+Sparkflows provides the capability to create ClickHouse connection and use the connection for reading from and writing to ClickHouse tables.
 Below are the steps for creating ClickHouse connection in Sparkflows:

   * Download ClickHouse JDBC Driver
   * Install the JDBC Driver